sabrish89/TUMEx/README.md

 2. The output consists of:
 	1. A summary for each agent when it exits the sim.
 	2. Mean and Std.dev, of Trip Length and Travel Time. for each agent type, over the sim.

-3. Folders inc and src contain the header and sources respectively, while the main.cpp contains the main sim loop.

 Lastly, thank you for the exercise, it was a lot of fun.
 Let me know in case of any issues.
 I would be happy to help 😊.<br/>                                                                           <b>- Sabrish Gopalakrishnan</b>